 We've got the full list of Warface trophies - check the list for guides to unlocking them.

-Check out our Best PS4 First-Person Shooters article for a compilation of other great games in this genre.
+Check out our Best PS4 Battle Royale Games Available in 2019 article for a compilation of other great games in this genre.

 Get the biggest PlayStation news delivered straight to your inbox every week.